-The benefits of regular exercise include:
+The benefitsof regular exercise include:

-- Improved blood and lymphatic circulation
+- Enhances blood and lymphatic circulation

-- Improved muscle strength, so you feel stronger

-- Better joint mobility
+- Improves joint mobility

-- Increased fitness and less injury
+- Increased muscle strength, fitness and less injury

-- Helping to get to or maintain a healthy body weight
+- Helps to get to or maintain a healthy body weight

 - Overall mental and physical wellness

-Exercise safely, ideally with the advice of your self-care team: your family doctor or nurse, lymphedema therapist and fitness specialist.
+Exercise safely, ideally with the advice of your self-care team: your physician or nurse, lymphedema therapist and fitness specialist.
 Be aware that many fitness specialists or personal trainers are unfamiliar with lymphedema.
 You'll need to educate them about the condition, what helps you and what you need to avoid.
 You can also refer them to your lymphedema therapist for information about the benefits and risks of exercise to help manage lymphedema.